nystudio107/craft-connect/docs/docs/index.md

 2. Then tell Composer to load the plugin:

         composer require nystudio107/craft-connect

+This will install the latest version.
+If you wish to install the Craft CMS 3.x compatible version, run this Composer command:

+        composer require nystudio107/craft-connect "^1.0.0"

 3. Install the plugin via `./craft install/plugin connect` via the CLI, or in the Control Panel, go to Settings → Plugins and click the “Install” button for Connect.